ictunion/main-website-public/content/statutes/index.en.md

 3. The residence of the Organization is Prague.
 4. The Organization shall have legal personality and shall be entitled to act on its own behalf.
 5. Upon fulfilment of the conditions stipulated in § 286 paragraph 3 of Act No. 262/2006 Coll., The Labor Code, as amended (hereinafter referred to as the “Labor Code”), the Organization operates for each employer against whom these conditions are met and has the right to negotiate, bargain collectively and conclude collective agreements with the employer based on fulfilling the notification obligation specified in Section 286, Paragraph 4 of the Labor Code.
+6. The goal of these Statutes is to respond to specific arrangement of the Organization, when the Organization operates at multiple employer entities at the same time.
+These Statutes create bodies, that achieve this specific arrangement.

 #### II.
 MISSION AND PRINCIPLES OF THE ORGANIZATION